nonplayer/hammercrawl/Core_Rules.md

 Since this is a role-playing game, the description of what follows is pretty crucial.
 Use the contents of your map and the results of the Divining Roll to inform the description that you then give to the players.

+When describing the new node's environs, do so with a hefty helping of vagueness.
+Give basic descriptions without exact measurements.
+Describe things "in passing" or otherwise cursory descriptions.
+If they want extended details and more specific measurements, they need to spend more time searching!

 #### Apply the Mechanics of Exploration